-The ERAA further noted that the proposed approach would "not preclude alternate one off adjustments to the settings via a Rule change, should such adjustments prove necessary between scheduled adjustments periods".
+The ERAA further noted that the proposed approach would "not preclude alternate one off adjustments to the settings via a Rule change, should such adjustments prove necessary between scheduled adjustments periods".61

-The Commission notes the current requirements on the Panel under the Rules to review the values of VoLL and the Market Floor Price each year.
-By linking the definition of CPT to that of VoLL, the Panel's Rule change proposal would have, in any event, given effect to a requirement on the Panel to jointly review all the reliability settings on an annual basis.
-However, the Commission considers that there would be merit in also reviewing the reliability standard in an integrated manner with the settings designed to facilitate the achievement of it.
-The Commission's decision to set CPT as an absolute value also reinforces the need to explicitly include review of this setting as part of the process.
+In its draft determination, the Commission noted the current requirements on the Panel under the Rules to review the values of VoLL62 and the Market Floor Price63 each year.
+By linking the definition of the CPT to that of VoLL, the Panel's Rule change proposal would have, in any event, given effect to a requirement on the Panel to jointly review all the reliability settings on an annual basis.
+However, the Commission considered that there would be merit in also reviewing the reliability standard in an integrated manner with the settings designed to facilitate the achievement of it.
+The Commission's decision to set the CPT as an absolute value